 Fresno Healthy Neighborhoods Alliance

-Say No to a Gas Station and Convenience Store With Alcohol Sales at Copper and Maple
+Say No to a Proliferation of Gas Stations & Convenience Stores With Alcohol Sales in Copper River

 Current scientific research has documented that those living within 500- to 1,000-feet of a gas station are at risk for adverse health effects due to benzene and other harmful compounds released at the pump and vented from underground storage tanks.
 Unfortunately, only a 50- to 300-foot public health safety zone is required between new gas stations and the nearest home.
-All six neighborhoods are within 1,000 feet of the gas station.
+While California has some of the best air pollution control requirements for gas stations in the U.S., the effectiveness of these measures in protecting area residents is unproven.
+The two proposed sites are within 1,000 feet of multiple neighborhoods and local businesses.

 What is the Fresno Healthy Neighborhoods Alliance?

 For further information about the Alliance contact us at FresnoHealthyNeighborhood@gmail.com.
-The Alliance has retained CEDS to assist in preserving the six neighborhoods.
+The Alliance has retained CEDS to assist in preserving Copper River nerighborhoods.
 You can reach CEDS president Richard Klein at 410-654-3021 (in Baltimore) or Rklein@ceds.org.

-The gas station and convenience store have been proposed by DA Real Estate Holdings for a four-acre site at 1880 East Copper Avenue, which extends along the north side of Copper Avenue for about 750-feet west of North Maple Avenue.
+The 1880 East Copper Avenue 24-hour gas station-convenience store has been proposed by DA Real Estate Holdings.
+This four-acre site extends along the north side of Copper Avenue for about 750-feet west of North Maple Avenue.
 Below is the applicant’s site plan.
 The four-acre site is bounded by the pink-purple line with the gas station-convenience (liquor) store on the western area.

 The project requires a Conditional Use Permit (CUP) from the City of Fresno.
 The 565-page application submitted by DA Real Estate Holdings can be viewed at: http://m3.fresno.gov/upload/files/40610630/CUPNo.P2000902.pdf.
 The City of Fresno Planning & Development Department is currently reviewing the application.
 The criteria for a Conditional Use Permit are in Article 53 of the City Code.

-While the comment period was supposed to end on July 17th, we won an extension.
-If you are troubled by how this project could affect your neighborhood then please consider submitting a protest letter.
-Following is a link to the letter submitted by the Alliance, if you’re looking for ideas for your own: https://ceds.org/wp-content/uploads/2020/07/AMENDED-Protest-Letter-Anthony-Yu-1.docx.
+If you are troubled by how these projects could affect your neighborhood then please consider submitting a protest letter.
+Following is a link to the letter submitted by the Alliance, which provides ideas for your own letter: https://ceds.org/wp-content/uploads/2020/07/AMENDED-Protest-Letter-Anthony-Yu-1.docx.
 Please email your letter to:

 - Jennifer Clark – Planning Director, firstname.lastname@example.org